 Generally, if you don’t need to file a federal tax return, you don’t need to file a state one either, but there are exceptions.
 Check the rules in your state to determine whether or not you need to file.

 If you are required to file a tax return, you should always file, even if you don’t have money to pay your tax bill.
-The fee for not filing is much bigger than the fee for not paying, and the IRS will usually let you make payments on your tax debt.
+The fee for not filing is much bigger than the fee for not paying, and the IRS will usually let you make payments on your taxes owed.